 Manufacturing & Design Defects on School Buses

-We are currently handling a case where the bus manufacturer (Daimler) chose to run a radiator hose inside the bus, right next to the children's legs.
+We are currently handling a case where the bus manufacturer (Daimler) chose to run a radiator hose inside the school bus, right next to the children's legs.
 The problem, beyond the obvious danger that exists if the hose sprung a leak, is that Daimler knew this same design had burned other children when the latches that secured the hose to the floorboard came loose, resulting in children being sprayed with steam so hot it melts the flesh.
 Daimler claimed to have fixed the problem by switching from plastic to metal components.
 Suffice to say, that minor alteration did not solve the problem, and another child has been needlessly burned.

 In addition to design defects, school buses throughout South Carolina are also prone to fire due to worn out wiring, oil leaks, and overheated rear engines.
 All of these dangers could be eliminated through repair, maintenance, and simply taking dangerous buses out of use.
 Sadly, Daimler continues to push these old buses, refuses to admit the full scale of their problems, and to my knowledge, has never apologized - publicly or privately - to any child their defective buses have harmed.